ratchetapps/urlstashgui/README.md

 ---

-I did not write a line of this code.
-ChatGPT did it all.WYSIWYG
+I did not write a single full line of any of this code.
+ChatGPT did it all.

 ---